mpneuried/Skeleton-ERSCSB/README.md

 Skeleton-ERSSB
 ============

-Application skeleton with Express 4, Redis, Swig, Stylus and Bootstrap
+Application skeleton with Express 4, Redis, Swig, CoffeeScript, Stylus and Bootstrap

 ### Open Features to 1.0
 [  ] Sessions